YunaBraska/nano/docs/registers/README.md

     // Register a log formatter
     LogFormatRegister.registerLogFormatter("xml", new XmlLogFormatter());

-    // Getting a log formatter by id
+    // Getting a log formatter by name
     Formatter jsonFormatter = LogFormatRegister.getLogFormatter("json");
 }
 ```